 The interactive touch screen displays will also give you information on places you can visit in the Rocks area beyond the museum for more history, such as historic hotels, colonial streets, and homes.

 They often have special exhibitions on display, of which we saw an incredible Aboriginal photography display.

 3. Walk the Streets and Discover the mix of Colonial and Cosmopolitan Sydney

 Take a leisurely stroll through this unique heritage precinct of restored buildings situated on one of the most beautiful harbours in the world.

-Explore the many cobblestoned streets and small museums you can visit, such as Savannah’s Place and Cadman’s cottage to learn more about early colonial Sydney, and try to find the best views of the Harbour Bridge for those photos.
+Explore the many cobblestoned streets and small museums you can visit, such as Savannah’s Place and Cadman’s cottage to learn more about early colonial Sydney, and try to find the best views of the Sydney Harbour Bridge for those photos.

 Mixed amongst the past history is a cosmopolitan present with fine restaurants, cafes, museums, galleries, shopping opportunities, and bustling street markets.

 I am currently listening to the CD of a busker we discovered playing in the busy Saturday market streets.

 Open every Saturday and Sunday, The Rocks Weekend Market is about more than just shopping – it’s a Sydney institution.

 Set amid the sandstone and cobbles, the colorful markets have grown to include more than 200 eclectic stalls.